AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module13/ex4.md

 ### Filters: Calculated Time Dimensions

 Calculations are not meant to be only for Metrics.
 Before starting any analysis it's also interesting to create some ``Calculated Dimensions``.
 This basically meant ``segments`` back in Adobe Analytics.
 In CJA, these segments are called ``Filters``.
-The change on the name wants to avoid any confusion with Adobe Experience Platform audiencies / segments that at some point (roadmap) will be available as well in CJA.
+The change on the name wants to avoid any confusion with Adobe Experience Platform audiences / segments that at some point (roadmap) will be available as well in CJA.

 ![demo](./images/prfilters.png)